f18m/rpi2home-assistant/README.md

    This software is meant to listen on MQTT topics and turn on/off the two channels of this HAT.

-This software is compatible with all 40-pin Raspberry Pi boards (Raspberry Pi 1 Model A+ & B+, Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi 4, Raspberry Pi 5).
+Beyond that, this software is meant to be compatible with all 40-pin Raspberry Pi boards (Raspberry Pi 1 Model A+ & B+, Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi 4, Raspberry Pi 5).

+Software prerequisites are:
-Another pre-requisite is that there is an MQTT broker running somewhere (e.g. a Mosquitto broker).
+* you must have an MQTT broker running somewhere (e.g. a Mosquitto broker)

-Final but important pre-requisite is Python >= 3.11, that for Raspberry means Debian bookworm 12 or Raspbian 12 or higher.
+* Python >= 3.11; for Raspberry it means you must be using Debian bookworm 12 or Raspbian 12 or higher.

 # Documentation